processone/docs.ejabberd.im/content/admin/configuration/modules.md

     host.
 With those two directives, the actual list of members in those shared rosters is generated dynamically at retrieval time.

- -   Displayed groups: A list of groups that will be in the rosters of this group’s members.
+ -   Displayed: A list of groups that will be in the rosters of this group’s members.
 A group of other vhost can be identified with *groupid@vhost*.

 This module depends on *mod\_roster*.
 If not enabled, roster queries